tenable/upnp_info/README.md

 # upnp_info.py
 ## Purpose
 This script was written so that anyone can easily find the UPnP servers on their network.
-While tools like this have and do exists, none are as simple as downloading a file and executing it via Python.
+While tools like this have and do exist, none are as simple as downloading a file and executing it via Python.

 ## Dependencies
 This script depends on 'requests'.
 You can install requests via pip: